-How a formula ends may depend on the machine type, how the last step of the formula was programmed, and whether the formula finishes without interruption or is terminated manually.
+How a formula ends may depend on whether the formula finishes without interruption or is terminated manually.

 DANGER 25: Entanglement Hazard-The linen inside or hanging partially outside a turning cylinder can suddenly wrap around your hand, arm, or body.
 The inertia of the spinning cylinder can cause the entangled linen to twist off or sever body parts.
 You can be killed or seriously injured.